The Hungry Bites

 The high acidity and savory notes of Chianti make it ideal with food.
 The high acid balances the fat from rich dishes and also stands up to tomato sauces.

-Some classic pairings are with grilled steak, pizza (like this Greek pizza with feta), stews, dishes with olive oil and tomato sauce (such as spaghetti Bolognese, Lasagna, Stuffed Paccheri pasta, tomato pasta), aged cheeses or a cheese board.
+Some classic pairings are with grilled steak, pizza (like this Greek pizza with feta), stews, dishes with olive oil and tomato sauce (such as spaghetti Bolognese, Lasagna, Stuffed Paccheri pasta, and tomato pasta).

 Sangiovese wine guide